 and the problem of obtaining liquid fuel

-From the history of the development of OJSC Rosneft-KNOS
+From the history of the development of OJSC Rosneft - KNOS

-In August 1970, two new technological units for the processing of gas condensate with the production of aromatics (benzene, toluene, xylene) were put into operation: a secondary distillation unit and a catalytic reforming unit.
-At the same time, treatment facilities with biological wastewater treatment and the commodity and raw material base of the plant were built.
+In August 1970, two new technological units for processing gas condensate to produce aromatics (benzene, toluene, xylene) were put into operation: a secondary distillation unit and a catalytic reforming unit.
+At the same time, wastewater treatment plants with biological treatment were built Wastewater and the commodity and raw material base of the plant.

-In December 1993, the enterprise was reorganized, and in May 1994 Krasnodarnefteorgsintez OJSC was renamed into Rosneft-Krasnodarnefteorgsintez OJSC.
+In December 1993, the enterprise was reorganized, and in May 1994, Krasnodarnefteorgsintez OJSC was renamed into Rosneft-Krasnodarnefteorgsintez OJSC.

 1. Natural sources of hydrocarbons: gas, oil, coal.
 Their processing and practical application.